111: Moon Zero Two

 Is there a seven-second delay?
 Can I swear?

-In radio and television broadcasting, during “live” shows, broadcasters often use a tape delay in order to prevent profanity from inadvertently making it on the air and exposing them to hefty FCC fines.
-The tape delay is often referred to as a “seven-second delay.”
+In radio and television broadcasting, during “live” shows, broadcasters often used a tape delay to prevent profanity from making it on the air and exposing them to hefty FCC fines.
+This delay is often referred to as a “seven-second delay.”
+Modern broadcasters now use a digital delay system, which, in the hands of a skilled operator, can cut out only the profanity, with no tell-tale silence or “bleeping.”

 Works every time.